| By Micah Fairchild

 Setting aside the culture issue for now though, the needs of Latin American customers for payroll outsourcing have a great deal in common with other global outsourcing customers.
 For example, underpinning the offered service is the requirement for strong payroll software that can operate across several geographies and handle the necessary language differences (broadly speaking, Latin America tends to carry out business in two languages which do carry some similarities, making this aspect less of a challenge than say, Europe).
 Equally though, the software must be able to navigate the complexities of differing national legislations—which can quickly escalate a solution’s complexity.
 Indeed, Graham S. Beachum III of Dallas-based Implicit Solutions has been quoted as saying, “to start in a complex country, such as Mexico, there is no other like it in terms of payroll; you simply have to see all the complications there are in fiscal matters”.

 Finally, mirroring the rest of the world, web-based SaaS solutions are experiencing a growing popularity for payroll outsourcing in the Latin America region.
-A March 2012 news item from Gartner stated, “SaaS revenue in Latin America is forecast to total $419.7 million in 2012, up from $331.1 million last year.”
+An update from Gartner stated, “SaaS revenue in Latin America is forecast to total $419.7 million in 2012, up from $331.1 million last year.”
 While the payroll market is only a part of that growth, the general trend is indicative and 3rd-party provided payroll managed in the cloud is clearly the current direction the region is moving.

 The Payroll Via Prepaid Card Culture